The essential food checklist for your open-air holiday

 There’s always room for dessert

 Gathering with family or friends under the stars to enjoy dessert is the perfect way to end each day.
-Pre-packed cakes or pies can be heated on the stove or consumed cold if preferred.
-Grilled apples and pineapple are also tasty alternatives, if you have the time, but when you really want to score top points with the kids, going with popcorn or marshmallows, or s’mores can’t be beat.
+Pre-packed cakes or pies can be heated easily, or easten cold.
+Grilled apples and pineapple are tasty too, but when you really want to score top points with the kids, toasted marshmallows or s’mores can’t be beaten.

 Cooking equipment for camping in tents and vans